 What is Hong Kong’s political status?

-Hong Kong is an SAR of China that is largely free to manage its own affairs based on “one country, two systems,” a national unification policy developed by Deng Xiaoping in the 1980s.
-The concept was intended to facilitate the reintegration of Taiwan, Hong Kong, and Macao with sovereign China while preserving their unique political and economic systems.
+In recent decades, Hong Kong has been largely free to manage its own affairs based on “one country, two systems,” a national unification policy developed by Deng Xiaoping in the 1980s.
+The concept was intended to help reintegrate Taiwan, Hong Kong, and Macau with sovereign China while preserving their unique political and economic systems.
 After more than a century and a half of colonial rule, the British government returned Hong Kong in 1997.
 (Qing Dynasty leaders ceded Hong Kong Island to the British Crown in 1842 after China’s defeat in the First Opium War.)
-Portugal returned Macao in 1999, and Taiwan remains independent.
+Portugal returned Macau in 1999, and Taiwan remains independent.

 What is Hong Kong’s economic connection to the mainland?

-A metropolis of more than seven million people, Hong Kong is a global financial and shipping center that has prospered from its proximity to the world’s second-largest economy, ranking first in the world in trade as a percentage of GDP.
-Relatively low taxes, a highly developed financial system, light regulation, and other capitalist features make Hong Kong one of the world’s most attractive markets and set it apart from mainland financial hubs like Shanghai.
-Hong Kong continues to take top spots in global economic competitiveness reports, ranking fourth in the World Bank’s 2016 Doing Business report and first in the world on the Heritage Foundation’s 2016 Index of Economic Freedom.
+A metropolis of more than seven million people, Hong Kong is a global financial and shipping center that has prospered from its proximity to the world’s second-largest economy.
+It ranks second in the world in trade as a percentage of gross domestic product (GDP), with services accounting for more than 90 percent of its economy.
+Relatively low taxes, a highly developed financial system, light regulation, and other capitalist features make Hong Kong one of the world’s most attractive markets and set it apart from mainland financial hubs such as Shanghai and Shenzhen.
+Hong Kong continues to rank highly in economic competitiveness reports, placing third in the World Bank’s annual Doing Business rankings and second in the world on the Heritage Foundation’s 2020 Index of Economic Freedom.
 Most of the world’s major banks and multinational firms maintain regional headquarters in the city.

-Hong Kong’s economic power has diminished relative to the mainland—its GDP fell from 16 percent of China’s after the handover in 1997 to just 3 percent in 2014—but commercial ties remain extremely tight.
-Hong Kong is China’s second-largest trading partner (after the United States), accounting for more than 8 percent of China’s total trade in 2016.
-The city is also China’s largest source of foreign direct investment (FDI) and a place where Chinese firms raise vast amounts of offshore capital—more than nine hundred mainland enterprises list on the Hong Kong stock exchange.
+But Hong Kong’s economic power has diminished significantly relative to the mainland—its GDP fell from 16 percent of China’s after the handover in 1997 to less than 3 percent in 2017.
+Commercial ties between the two neighbors remain tight.
+Hong Kong is China’s third-largest trading partner (after the United States and Japan), accounting for about 6 percent of China’s total trade in 2019.
+The city is also China’s largest source of foreign direct investment (FDI) and a place where Chinese firms raise vast amounts of offshore capital.

-Meanwhile, Hong Kong relies heavily on the mainland.
-China, the top destination for Hong Kong exports, accounted for more than half of the city’s total trade in 2015.
+At the same time, Hong Kong relies heavily on the mainland.
+China, the top destination for Hong Kong exports, accounted for more than half of the city’s total trade in 2019.
 More than half of the mainland’s outward FDI stock is destined for Hong Kong, though much of this investment is later channeled overseas.
-Hong Kong’s seemingly growing economic dependence on the mainland market signals that any economic hiccups in China will bear repercussions in the southern economic hub.

 What are the political tensions between Hong Kong and Beijing?